keenlabs/keen-gem/README.md

 #### Authentication

-To configure the keen gem credentials in code, do as follows:
+To configure keen-gem credentials in code, do as follows:

     Keen.project_id = 'your-project-id'
     Keen.api_key = 'your-api-key'